umrover/mrover-ros/src/esw/cameras/README.md

 ---

 ## TODO
-- [ ] Standardize naming and order for whether pipeline or device goes first in arguments.
 - [ ] Test the following: If an invalid device is being requested, does the response actually say -1 or does it not?
 Basically, does it only realize the device is invalid too late, as in after it sends the response?
 - [ ] Make sure that code makes logical sense...
 I'm reading through logic and head hurts
 - [ ] Test the exact behavior for when "user requests a camera that does not exist" and update README and optimize code.